damienleroy/PowerAccent/README.md

 # How it works
-Press and hold letter then hit arrow key to select the accent.
-For example `e` & `←`.
+Press and hold letter then hit space bar or arrow key to select the accent.
+For example `e` & `⎵`.
+With spacebar, repeat stroke to change letter.
 When releasing the letter key, the accent is inserted.

 The software is currently working with `a`, `c`, `e`, `i`, `o`, `u`, `y`.
+All accents are ordered by usage frequency: https://fr.wikipedia.org/wiki/Fr%C3%A9quence_d%27apparition_des_lettres_en_fran%C3%A7ais

 # Download
 See the [Release](https://github.com/leroyd/PowerAccent/releases) page